nabincodes/data-structures-with-C/Lecture-2/Theory.md

 * Decrement **tos** by 1
 * return the deleted element

-**Stack Underflow** is the condition that occurs when we try to pop elements from a Stack but the Stack is already element and cannot execute the pop() function.
+**Stack Underflow** is the condition that occurs when we try to pop/remove elements from a Stack but the Stack is already empty and cannot execute the pop() function.

-**Note:** Return type of pop() function may be int,float or char
+**Note:** Return type of pop() function may be int, float or char

 ### C Program to illustrate the Push() and Pop() function